 send a letter to the County Office, signed by ALL landowners, requesting the address to be

 changed.
 Also, you are required to update your address at Land Titles.

 Assessment and Tax Notices are generally mailed by the last day of June each year.
 If you do not receive your assessment and tax notice by the end of July, please contact the County Office immediately.
 Failure to receive an assessment and tax notice does not exempt you from the responsibility for payment of your taxes.

 Taxes are due and payable on November 30 of each year.
-A 14% penalty is added on December 1 to any outstanding balances.
+A 6% penalty is added on December 1 to any outstanding balances.
+An additional 8% penalty is added on January 1 to any outstanding balances.